 3) Understand your camera

-Often, powerful flashes will was out your subject, or the CCD may not be of high enough quality to capture a range of skin tones.
+Often, powerful flashes will be out your subject, or the CCD may not be of high enough quality to capture a range of skin tones.

 The best thing to do is to a) invest in a camera that has some manual controls, and b) understand how to use them.